annadotconnor/configure-ad/README.md

 <img src="https://i.imgur.com/DPCZQ9n.png">
 </p>
 <p>
-We can now use our admin account to login to VM1.
-Enter the admin credentials as shown and reconnect to VM1.
+We can see our admin account from DC1 is now successfully logging into VM1.
 </p>
 <br><br>